bruvellu/cephalic-furrow/3-text/furrow.md

 interface which occur before any of the tissue flows.
 After the tissue flows, we see a range of cell shape changes with compression on both sides and a shearing effect at the boundary.

-![Molecular arrangements in the cephalic furrow are disrupted in btd mutants.
-Whole mount HCR in situs showing the altered patterning of eve, slp and prd in the adjacent cells, and the narrower invagination area between slp-positive cells in the outer edges.](../2-figures/btd-mutant.png){#fig:btd-mutant width=100%}

 ## Blocking the germ band extension suppresses tissue buckling